Restaurant in Los Angeles, United States

 | Leading for | Regional exploration, groups | Tasting menu commitment | French technique, date night |

 Address: 60 N Venice Blvd, Venice, CA 90291.
-Booking is easy relative to comparable LA restaurants at this recognition level , no multi-week advance planning required in normal conditions, though weekends will fill faster as the venue continues to gain attention.
+Booking is easy relative to comparable LA restaurants at this recognition level, no multi-week advance planning required in normal conditions, though weekends will fill faster as the venue continues to gain attention.
 Verify hours and any lunch service directly, as this data is not confirmed.

 Los Angeles has strong depth in Japanese, Italian, and New American formats.
 What it has historically lacked is finer-dining representation from Central and South American traditions.
 Si!
 Mon fills that gap specifically.
 If you're building a trip around serious eating in LA, it earns a place alongside the broader options in our full Los Angeles restaurants guide.
-For context on comparable regional-cooking destinations across the US, see Lazy Bear in San Francisco, Atomix in New York City, and Emeril's in New Orleans , each doing regionally specific work at a similar level of ambition.
+For context on comparable regional-cooking destinations across the US, see Lazy Bear in San Francisco, Atomix in New York City, and Emeril's in New Orleans, each doing regionally specific work at a similar level of ambition.
 For the full LA picture beyond restaurants, our Los Angeles hotels guide, bars guide, wineries guide, and experiences guide cover the surrounding picture.
-For those building a broader fine-dining itinerary and looking at reference points internationally, Le Bernardin in New York City, Alinea in Chicago, The French Laundry in Napa, Single Thread Farm in Healdsburg, Somni in Los Angeles, Hayato in Los Angeles, and Alain Ducasse at Louis XV in Monte Carlo give a calibration for what the leading of the category looks like globally.
+For those building a broader fine-dining itinerary and looking at reference points internationally, Le Bernardin in New York City, Alinea in Chicago, The French Laundry in Napa, Single Thread Farm in Healdsburg, Somni in Los Angeles, Hayato in Los Angeles, and Alain Ducasse at Louis XV in Monte Carlo give a calibration for what the best of the category looks like globally.
 Si!
-Mon is not operating at that rarefied tier yet, but at its price point and booking difficulty, it doesn't need to be , it's doing something specific well, in a city that didn't have it.
+Mon is not operating at that rarefied tier yet, but at its price point and booking difficulty, it doesn't need to be, it's doing something specific well, in a city that didn't have it.

 Yes.
 The semi-enclosed patio and dining room both work well for solo diners, and the format — a la carte, not omakase — means you set your own pace and spend.
 The lush plant-forward room gives you something to look at without the awkwardness of a counter-only setup.
 For solo fine dining in LA, Si!
 Mon is a more comfortable and less expensive call than Hayato or Vespertine.